 The NFI created a baseline data set to that was used for the Master Land Use Plan Update.
 The NFI is designed to be a tool that can be used by City planning, engineering, and parks staff on a daily basis to evaluate projects and potential impacts to natural resources.
 Niswander Environmental evaluated the quality of the natural resources in order to provide guidance for the preservation, restoration, and management of the City’s open space.
 In addition, the NFI is intended to be used for determining if and how effectively the natural resources of the City are protected by the City’s existing ordinances and if changes or amendments to the ordinances would provide additional protection in the future.

 The key of the NFI’s success is its implementation towards protecting the remaining Priority Natural Areas through existing and newly developed ordinances.
 This process has begun with the drafting of a Steep Slopes Ordinance in 2005, in which Niswander Environmental helped develop.
 In addition in 2005 the City passed a 10-year Open Space Millage and the NFI is being used to direct the land acquisition efforts.
-Thus far, five Priority One parcels totaling over 80 acres have been preserved by the City.
+Five Priority One parcels totaling over 80 acres had been preserved by the City by 2019.